sandrina-p/portfolio_v3/LEARNINGS.md

 - 🎈Child components are PureComponents by default!
 - 🎈how to log a reactive variable each time it changes: `$: foo, console.log('value:', foo);`
 - 🎈 props cant have numbers! `isLevel1` -> `isLevelOne`.
 But you know what?
 This made me find a better solution: `level="1"`
+- 🐛Bug: Svelte does a poor hydratation causing issues with CSS Animations.
+[Sapper#1088](https://github.com/sveltejs/sapper/issues/1088).
+Workaround: Use a Svelte fork!

 ## Javascript